giswqs/geebook/_sources/chapters/10_webapps.md

 leftMap.setCenter(-100, 40, 4);
 ```

-## Publish an Earth Engine App from the Code Editor
+## Publishing an Earth Engine App from the Code Editor

-## Develop an Earth Engine App using geemap
+## Developing an Earth Engine App using geemap

 ```bash
 conda create -n gee python